-8. A person who receives a notice of the council's intention to impose a financial penalty may make written representations to the council.
-These should be addressed to the Housing Standards Team or emailed to psh.housing@broadland.gov.uk

-- 9. Written representations will be considered by the Housing Standards Senior Manager. - 10.
+- 8. A person who receives a notice of the council's intention to impose a financial penalty may make written representations to the council.
+These should be addressed to the Housing Standards Team. - 9.
+Written representations will be considered by the Housing Standards Senior Manager. - 10.
 A person who receives a final notice requiring a penalty to be paid may appeal to the First-tier Tribunal against - 10.1.
 The decision to impose the penalty, or - 10.2.
 The amount of the penalty - 11.
 Details about how to make an appeal will be included with any final notice.